ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 ![period-and-lookahead](../assets/timing-and-scheduling/period-and-lookahead.png)

-In our speudo implementation, that would mean:
+In our pseudo code implementation, that would mean:

 ```js
 // define `lookahead` and `period` such as period < lookahead